hguerrero/debezium-examples/debezium-openshift-registry-avro/README.md

 ### Prerequisites

 - Docker is installed and running.

   This tutorial uses Docker and the Linux container images to run the essential local services.
 You should use the latest version of Docker.
 For more information, see the[ Docker Engine installation documentation](https://docs.docker.com/engine/installation/).

 - [kcat](https://github.com/edenhill/kcat)

 - [kcctl](https://github.com/kcctl/kcctl)

 - [rhoas](https://github.com/redhat-developer/app-services-cli/releases/latest) - Red Hat Openshift Application Services CLIjq (for JSON processing)

 - A Red Hat developer account

   As part of the developer program for OpenShift Streams for Apache Kafka, everybody with a Red Hat account can create a Kafka instance free of charge.

+- A running OpenShift Streams cluster

+- A running OpenShfit Service Registry instance

 ## Starting the local services